-In 1920 the British passed the Government of Ireland Act, an attempt to short circuit and Irish civil war by dividing the island into two constituent parts: Southern Ireland (26 counties) and Northern Ireland (six counties).
-Both regions would be self governing dominions of Great Britain; London would retain control of significant policy areas like defence, currency, foreign affairs and trade.
-Partition was a both a compromise and an expediency, intended to implement Home Rule in Ireland without inciting well-armed Loyalist paramilitary groups.
-It was also considered a temporary measure: the terms of the act provided for cooperation, unity and eventual reunification.
-The division of Ireland incited division and controversy, even as it was being finalised by Westminster.
-Some politicians supported partition as a way of resolving Ireland’s sectarian crisis, though they unable to articulate how this might work.
-Others criticised it, like British cabinet minister Austen Chamberlain, who described it as “a compromise, and like all compromises it is illogical and indefensible”.
-The events of the 1920s widened the gulf between North and South and the partition, though intended to be temporary, became the norm.
-The partition was rejected by radical Republicans like Sinn Fein and the IRA, which vowed to continue their campaign of violence against British rule.
-The ongoing Irish War of Independence ensured that Home Rule was never fully implemented in the South.
+Partition was implemented but the reunification of Ireland soon became a pipe dream.
+The events of the 1920s only hardened the borders and widened the gulf between North and South.
+Partition was rejected by radical Republicans like Sinn Fein and the Irish Republican Army (IRA), which vowed to continue its campaign of violence against British rule.
+The ongoing Irish War of Independence ensured that Home Rule was never implemented in the South.
 The Home Rule Act ordered the formation of a new political entity called Southern Ireland; it would have its own parliament, executive government and judiciary.
-But the disruption of the war and opposition from Sinn Fein and other Republicans meant the parliament never gathered or passed legislation.
+But the disruption of the war and opposition from Sinn Fein and other Republicans meant this parliament never prepared or passed legislation.
 Another creation of the Home Rule Act, the Council of Ireland – a joint committee to allow cooperation between Dublin and Belfast – also never saw the light of day.
-Home Rule was accepted and implemented in Northern Ireland but in the South it died on the vine, ignored and sabotaged by Nationalists.
+Home Rule was accepted and implemented by the Unionists in Northern Ireland.
+In the South, however, Home Rule died on the vine, disregarded and sabotaged by Nationalists.

-In July 1921 the British government, eager to end the violence in southern Ireland, offered a truce.
+In July 1921 the British government, eager to end the violence in southern Ireland, offered the Nationalists a truce.
 A Nationalist delegation, headed by Dail Eireann member Arthur Griffith and IRA commander Michael Collins, travelled to London to negotiate a treaty.
 The president of the self-declared Irish republic, Eamon de Valera, did not attend but provided the delegation with instructions.
 On December 6th 1921 Griffith, Collins and the other delegates signed the Anglo-Irish Treaty.
-This agreement created an Irish Free State in the south and gave the six Ulster counties an option to withdraw from the treaty.
+This agreement created an Irish Free State in the south.
+It also gave the six Ulster counties an option to withdraw from the treaty.
 But while the Irish Free State now legally existed, it drove a wedge between Ireland’s Nationalists.
-Republicans like Eamon de Valera viewed the Treaty as a betrayal, a failure to liberate and unify all of the people of Ireland.
+Republicans like Eamon de Valera viewed the Treaty as a betrayal, a failure to liberate and unify all the people of Ireland.
 Michael Collins, in contrast, considered it the first of several steps towards achieving that goal.
-When the Treaty was presented to the Dail Eireann it sparked heated debates that triggered a split in the Nationalist movement.
+When the Treaty was presented to the Dail Eireann it sparked heated debates and triggered a split in the Nationalist movement.

 Feargal Cochrane, historian

 The Dail narrowly ratified the Anglo-Irish Treaty, 64 votes to 57, and set about forming a new Provisional Government of Ireland.
-Infuriated, de Valera resigned as president, vowing to “continue to deny the right of any foreign authority in Ireland [or] admit that our country may be carved up by such an authority.”
-Debates over the Treaty also forced a split in Sinn Fein.
-On April 14th 1922 around 200 members of the anti-treaty IRA occupied Dublin’s Four Courts, Dublin, hoping to incite a confrontation with Britain that might reunite Irish Nationalist forces.
-Collins, however, refused to take military action against the protestors.
-The stand off lasted for ten weeks until Collins, under pressure from London, bombarded the courts with artillery.
+Infuriated, de Valera resigned as president.
+De Valera vowed to “continue to deny the right of any foreign authority in Ireland [or] admit that our country may be carved up by such an authority.”
+Debates over the Treaty also prompted a split in both Sinn Fein and the IRA.
+On April 14th 1922 around 200 members of the anti-treaty IRA occupied Four Courts in Dublin, hoping to incite a confrontation with Britain that might reunite Irish Nationalist forces.
+Collins, however, refused to order any military action against the protestors.
+The standoff lasted for ten weeks until Collins, under pressure from London, bombarded the courts with artillery.
 The IRA men surrendered after two days.

 “Most gracious Sovereign, your Majesty’s most dutiful and loyal subjects, the Senators and Commons of Northern Ireland in Parliament assembled, having learnt of the passing of the Irish Free State Constitution Act (1922), being the Act of Parliament for the ratification of the Articles of Agreement for a Treaty between Great Britain and Ireland, do by this humble Address, pray your Majesty that the powers of the Parliament and Government of the Irish Free State shall no longer extend to Northern Ireland.”